nus-sys/neobft-artifact/assets/neo-switch/README.md

 First, compile both the data plane programs for HMAC and FPGA by doing `make`.

 ### AOM-HM
-Start the AOM-HM switch program: `$SDE/run_switchd.sh -p tom_hmac`.
+Start the AOM-HM switch program: `$SDE/run_switchd.sh -p neo_hmac`.
 Then, setup the program using `./setup_hmac.sh`.

 #### Data Plane Design
 In the following diagram, we show the AOM-HM switch design.
 For every incoming AOM packet, it is forwarded to the AOM pipeline (pipe 1) for processing (via recirculation).
-Once it is done, it will be forwarded back and multicasted at pipe 0.
+Once it is done, it will be forwarded back and multicast at pipe 0.
 If there are more than four replicas, it will be recirculated at pipe 0, and computes the HMAC for the subsequent four replicas (or next "shard").
 Refer to the paper for more details.

 ![image](figures/tomHMAC.jpg)

 ### AOM-PK
-Start the FPGA switch program: `$SDE/run_switchd.sh -p tom_fpga`.
+Start the FPGA switch program: `$SDE/run_switchd.sh -p neo_fpga`.
 Then, setup the program using `./setup_fpga.sh`.

 ## Microbenchmarks
-To run the microbenchmarks (Figure 4, 5 and 6 in the paper), there are a few things that needs to be done.
-First, recompile all the data plane programs, do `make debug`.

-To measure the latency, we will use the switch's packet generator feature to generate packets and the packets delivered to the replicas will have contain the latency numbers in the Ethernet headers.
+To measure the latency, we will use the switch's packet generator feature to generate packets and the packets delivered to the replicas will contain the latency numbers in the Ethernet headers.

 ### P4 Programs
 #### AOM-HM
-Similarly, start the HMAC switch program: `$SDE/run_switchd.sh -p tom_hmac`.
+Similarly, start the HMAC switch program: `$SDE/run_switchd.sh -p neo_hmac_bench`.
-Then, setup the program using `./setup_hmac.sh`.
+Then, set up the program using `./setup_hmac.sh`.

 #### AOM-PK
-Similarly, start the FPGA switch program: `$SDE/run_switchd.sh -p tom_fpga`.
+Similarly, start the FPGA switch program: `$SDE/run_switchd.sh -p neo_fpga_bench`.
-Then, setup the program using `./setup_fpga.sh`.
+Then, set up the program using `./setup_fpga.sh`.

 ### Packet Generation
 #### AOM-HM